 Clark Peak Summit Trail is a 9.6 mile moderately trafficked loop trail located near Walden, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until September.

 We parked at the second lot at Clark Peak Yurt.
 Seriously would need a high clearance vehicle to make it to the 3 rd (4x4) lot.
 We hiked this as an out and back trail and did not go to the Unnamed Peaks via the loop described in many books.

 The Jewel Lake Trail is fairly easy with a steady climb most of the way.
 It is much more gradual as you near the Lake.

 The scramble to the saddle and then to the Peak was difficult in places.
 There are sections of loose rocks alternating with steep grassy areas.
 It took over 2 hours to summit from the Lake.
 Because there is no trail, perhaps we didn't chose the right way.